Belize Population Pyramid (2025)

 How does Belize rank globally by population?

-Belize has a population of 0.4 million people as of 2025, representing approximately 0.01% of the global population.
+Belize has a population of 422,934 people as of 2025.
 While not among the world's most populous nations, Belize's demographic characteristics are significant for regional development patterns.
 The country's population size positions it as a smaller nation in global demographic terms.
 Understanding Belize's population dynamics provides insights into broader trends affecting similar-sized countries worldwide, particularly regarding development challenges and opportunities.

 What does Belize's age structure reveal about its development?